Knowledge Center

 Where the weight sits.

 Your mass isn't distributed evenly along your length.
 The torso and pelvis together make up roughly half of it, and they sit over the middle of the bed.
-Add the hips, and the center third ends up bearing something like 60–70% of your total weight while you sleep.
+Add the hips, and the center third ends up bearing the largest share of your weight while you sleep — far more than any other zone.
 Your head, arms, and legs — spread across the top and bottom — press down far more lightly.

 Why the center, specifically.